Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Let's talk about speed.
 Because everyone wants it.
 You want your site yesterday.
 Your competitor just launched something flashy.
 You feel behind.
 Panic sets in.

-But here's the paradox: a good custom designer can actually be faster than you doing it yourself.
-Because you'll waste weeks watching tutorials, second-guessing choices, and fixing mistakes.
+Good custom design is lightyears faster than you doing it yourself.
+I'd rather you not waste weeks watching tutorials, second-guessing choices, and fixing mistakes.
 A pro can do in three days what takes you three months.

 Portfolio Deep Dive: How to Spot Real Talent from Smoke and Mirrors